d12frosted/elpa-mirror/gnu/denote-readme.txt

 ─────────────────────────────────────────

-  For convenience, the `denote-link' command has an alias called `denote-link-insert-link'.
-The `denote-link-backlinks' can also be used as `denote-link-show-backlinks-buffer'.
-While `denote-link-add-links' is aliased `denote-link-insert-links-matching-regexp'.
+  For convenience, the `denote-link' command has an alias called `denote-insert-link'.
+The `denote-backlinks' can also be used as `denote-show-backlinks-buffer'.
+While `denote-add-links' is aliased `denote-link-insert-links-matching-regexp'.
 The purpose of these aliases is to offer alternative, more descriptive names of select commands.